uchicago-2025-capp30122/30122-project-treehuggers/README.md

 git clone https://github.com/uchicago-2025-capp30122/30122-project-treehuggers.git
 ```

-2) Syncoronize the libraries needed using ```uv```.
+2) Syncronize the libraries needed using ```uv```.
 This will install all the dependencies needed to run the code in the proyect

 ```
 uv sync